-We believe that independence and integration are equally critical to Patient Safety and Quality Management for today's hospitals, cancer centers and healthcare networks.
+At Sun Nuclear, we believe independence and integration are equally critical to Patient Safety and Quality Management for today's hospitals, cancer centers and healthcare networks.

-Independence provides unbiased assurance issues will be caught while integration with technologies and workflows is how we simplify, standardize and automate processes, for less subjectivity and greater overall efficiency.
+Independence provides unbiased assurance issues will be caught while integration with technologies and workflows allows us to simplify, standardize and automate processes, for less subjectivity and greater overall efficiency.

 “The QA procedures conducted to assure the quality and accuracy of the product or process (in this case the delivery of radiation therapy) must be independent of the product or process itself.
 The failure to establish independence can lead to the risk that the QA device merely mimics the performance of the parameter being measured, masking an error or change.”

 Journal of Physics: Conference Series 250 012001 (2010)

 When performing Patient-Specific QA, there are hazards in focusing on only one type of error, and selecting a QA method based on that narrow focus.

 This whitepaper addresses sources of error, including beam modeling, transfer corruption, plan deliverability, patient setup, and anatomy changes.
 By broadening intended scope, other QA methods clearly become more appropriate — and clinically actionable.

 |Read the full whitepaper||Get an overview in this summary document|